This post contains affiliate links/ads and I will be compensated if you

-With free roam of the entire resort, we could relax with a coco loco at our little relaxing lagoon pool paradise (and oh, it WAS paradise).
+With free roam of the entire resort, we could relax with a coco loco at our little serene lagoon pool paradise (and oh, it WAS paradise).
 Then if we felt like more of a party vibe was in store, we could go to the main resort with the big crowd and get our fill.
 It’s nice to have the choice rather than feel trapped.

 The suite was definitely more spacious than I was expecting.
 We stayed in the Paradisus Suite with a king bedroom, and a separate living room with a pullout couch for the kids.
 Poor kids.
 Immediately upon our arrival, we were greeted by Augustin, our personal family concierge.
 He took care of everything for us, including getting us settled into our room, making dinner reservations, cabana reservations, coordinating activities and excursions for us, and making sure our every whims were taken care of.
 But I’m getting ahead of myself.
 First, he took us to our room!

 The bathroom with shower was separate from another sink with as a jetted tub, which also included his and her closets with full-size mirrors in mahogany.
 Each of these areas were separated with either standard doors or sliding Japanese style sliding screen doors (substantial, providing privacy and also lockable), which was so fantastic when getting ready.
 We weren’t all stumbling over each other or waiting for somebody to finish before the next person could use that space.

 Bonus: They had Mugler toiletries, which was probably only the 3rd or 4th time I’ve traveled that I actually used (and kept) the little bottles provided by the resort.